Choose

 There is no hedge against that exposure if you own a diesel-powered vehicle.
 There is no futures contract you can buy.
 There is no government programme that guarantees the R3/L levy stays beyond May.
 But there is a very clear financial decision available to South Africans who are in the market for a new vehicle: the running cost difference between a diesel SUV and an equivalent EV is now so large that the conversation about upfront price is almost irrelevant.

-R43,793 per year.
-Every year.
-That’s what the fuel cost difference is between a Toyota Fortuner diesel at May’s forecast and a BYD Atto 3 charging at home off-peak.
-At that rate, even paying a R50,000 premium for the EV makes financial sense within 14 months.
+R37,418 per year at mid-range May forecasts.
+R43,793 per year if diesel hits R40/L. Every year.
+That’s what the fuel cost difference is between a Toyota Fortuner diesel and a BYD Atto 3 charging at home off-peak.
+At that rate, even paying a R50,000 premium for the EV makes financial sense within 16 months at mid-range pricing — or under 14 months at worst-case pricing.
 And the Atto 3 isn’t even priced at a premium over the Fortuner — they’re essentially the same price.

 The crisis isn’t creating EV interest.
 It’s creating EV necessity.
 Calculate your savings at current and forecast fuel prices — the numbers speak for themselves.